eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-23_all-witness-should-now-all-upgrade-to-20-2-hf20.md

 - - -

-This page is synchronized from the post: [All Witnesses Should Now All Upgrade to 20.2 (HF20)](https://steemit.com/@justyy/all-witness-should-now-all-upgrade-to-20-2-hf20)
+This page is synchronized from the post: ['All Witnesses Should Now All Upgrade to 20.2 (HF20)'](https://steemit.com/@justyy/all-witness-should-now-all-upgrade-to-20-2-hf20)